cyclopticnerve/PyPlate/README.md

 and folders in a subdirectory of 'DIR_BASE', where 'DIR_BASE' is the directory above 'PyPlate'.
 In our example, 'DIR_BASE' is '~/Documents/Projects/Python'.

-So, from all of our assumptions above, if the project type is 'm', and the project name is 'ModTest', then the project will be created in '~/Documents/Projects/Python/Modules/ModTest'.
+So, from all of our assumptions above, if the project type is 'c', and the project name is 'CLITest', then the project will be created in '~/Documents/Projects/Python/CLIs/CLITest'.

 That's it!
 From there you are free to modify the projects in your favorite IDE.